 - Spinal stenosis

 - Other sources

-A doctor will typically only present open back surgery as an option after all other treatments have been explored.
-A patient suffering from back or neck pain can typically manage the symptoms with more conservative means, such as physical therapy, pain medication, and the application of ice or heat.
+A physician will typically only present traditional open back surgery as an option after all other treatments have been explored.
+An individual experiencing neck or back pain can typically manage the symptoms with more conservative means, such as physical therapy, pain medication and the application of ice or heat.
 Thoracic surgery, cervical surgery, and lumbar surgery only become an option when these treatments are proven ineffective.

 Depending on the origin of the problem, a number of surgical procedures are available to the patient.
-Historically, thoracic surgery was always an open back procedure that required hospitalization and large incisions.
-Alternatively, recent advances in modern medicine have made endoscopic surgery an increasingly popular option.
-This is because endoscopic surgery is far less invasive and risky than open back surgery and is actually an outpatient procedure.
+For the most part, thoracic surgery has always been an open back procedure that required hospitalization and large incisions.
+However, recent advances in modern medicine have made minimally invasive procedures, including endoscopic surgery increasingly popular options.
+This is because minimally invasive surgery is far less risky than traditional open back surgery and is actually an outpatient procedure.